If You're Reading This, You're Probably Over-Exfoliating

 What is exfoliation?

-“Exfoliation is the process of removing dead skin cells on the skin’s surface that are already about to slough off, [thanks to the] normal and perpetual skin-cell cycling,” says Dr. Monica Li, a dermatologist and instructor at the University of British Columbia.
-Translation: Your skin naturally exfoliates so newer skin cells rise to the top layer of the epidermis (one of three layers that make up skin), before shedding off.
-This happens every four to six weeks.
+“Exfoliation is the process of removing dead skin cells on the skin’s surface that are already about to slough off, [thanks to the] normal and perpetual skin-cell cycling,” says Monica Li, MD, a dermatologist and instructor at the University of British Columbia.
+Your skin naturally exfoliates all by itself, so newer skin cells rise to the top layer of the epidermis (one of three layers that make up skin) before shedding off roughly every four to six weeks.
 But sometimes, skin needs a little help, whether it’s due to aging (which slows cell turnover), environmental or hormonal changes, or simply a buildup of product.
 That's where exfoliators come in.

 Advertisement

-“When performed too aggressively or too frequently, exfoliation may lead to disruption in the balance of normal flora [the collection of bacteria, viruses, and fungi on our skin], which may impact the strength and integrity of the skin-barrier function,” says Li.
-(FYI: "Skin barrier" is a fancy way of saying the outer layer of skin.)
+“When performed too aggressively or too frequently, exfoliation may lead to disruption in the balance of normal flora [the collection of bacteria, viruses, and fungi on our skin], which may impact the strength and integrity of the skin-barrier function,” says Dr. Li.
 “Moderation is key as a general principle in life, and this applies to exfoliation.”

 How often should you exfoliate?

 “Sensitive skin types generally can exfoliate once per week,” suggests Dr. Li.
 If your skin is extremely oily and isn’t sensitive, you can exfoliate up to three times a week.
 But start slow — you might be surprised by how infrequently you actually need to add this step to your regimen.
 If you touch your skin and it feels bumpy or rough, go ahead and reach for an exfoliator.
-Otherwise, there’s no need — really, says Dr. Li.
+Otherwise, there’s really no need, says Dr. Li.

 And, if you know your skin is naturally dry and/or sensitive (if it feels tight or your skin gets red and tingly easily, especially when introducing a new product to your regimen) then its natural exfoliation process could be enough.

 That means if you’re having a flare-up of eczema or psoriasis, or a bout of cystic acne, hold off on exfoliating.
-“Skin that’s showing signs of active infection or is not intact (that even includes things like bug bites or open sores on the skin) should not undergo exfoliation until healed,” says Dr. Li.
+“Skin that’s showing signs of active infection or is not intact, which includes things like bug bites or open sores on the skin, should not undergo exfoliation until healed,” says Dr. Li.

 Advertisement